corda/corda/docs/source/ha-utilities.rst

 ----------------------

 The registration tool can be used to register multiple Corda nodes with the network operator, it is useful when managing multiple identities and setting up multiple Corda nodes sharing Corda firewall infrastructures.
 For convenience the tool is also downloading network parameters.
+Additionally, the tool can use the crypto services configured in the bridge(if any) to generate SSL keys and import them into the bridge.

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~